Colon Cancer Screening: Beyond the Colonoscopy

-“Any screening is better than no screening, but at the end of the day colonoscopy is the preferred test,” says Steve Condron, MD, FACP, MHES, a gastroenterologist at Avera Medical Group Gastroenterology.
+“Any screening is better than no screening, but at the end of the day colonoscopy is the preferred test,” says R. Towner Lapp, MD, a gastroenterologist at Avera Medical Group Gastroenterology.
 “It allows us to not only identify colon cancer at an earlier stage, but because we can directly see the intestinal lining, we can also identify precancerous polyps and remove them immediately.”

 Learn more about your options and discuss the pros and cons with your provider before making a decision.

-The FIT: Fecal Immunochemical Test detects blood in the stool through a stool sample, which may signal an abnormality such as colon cancer.
+The Fecal Immunochemical Test® (FIT) detects blood in the stool through a stool sample, which may signal an abnormality such as colon cancer.
 Much like an at-home pregnancy test, the FIT test can be taken in the privacy of your own home and results appear within minutes.

 Traditionally, colon cancer has been more common among older adults.
 However, a recent study published by the American Cancer Society shows a significant increase in colon cancer among young adults.
 For this reason, it’s also important to be aware of the symptoms and any noticeable changes in your body no matter your age.